jankowtf/reactr/README.md

 ```

 ### NOTE
-What happens when a reactive relationship is broken or removed depends on how you set argument `strictness_get` in the call to `setReactiveS3()`.
+What happens when a reactive relationship is broken or removed depends on how you set argument `strictness_get` in the call to `setReactiveS3()` or `setShinyReactive()`.

 Also refer to vignette [Strictness](https://github.com/Rappster/reactr/blob/master/vignettes/strictness.Rmd) for more details.

 ## Removing reactive objects